 You will find solace once you study what Islam preaches.
 However, you will understand everything in full meaning once you read Quran majid in translated form.

 Have nobody to talk to?
 Need to release all the feelings and tensions you had bottled inside yourself?
 Talk to Allah through dua.
+Make dua to overcome difficulties of your life.
 Tell Him what you seek – tell Him the peace you are looking for.
+Dua for hardship is the direct connection with Allah you can make to overcome hardships.

+How to deal with hardships through sadaqah?
 Always try giving out charity as much as possible.
-Be it be in form of cash or in form of clothing, make sure you are helping people who require charitable help.
+Be it be in the form of cash or in the form of clothing, make sure you are helping people who require charitable help.
 If you are unable to provide sadaqah in form of money, Allah also counts helping others as sadaqah.
 Make sure you do something.

 Prophet Muhammad (PBUH) once said, “Evil omen is false!
 I like Al-Fa’al (good omen).”
 People who face hardships in life need to remain hopeful even after failing many times.
 A Muslim needs to have faith that his Allah will never leave him alone.